-There were no share capital transactions during the years ended February 29, 2016 or February 28, 2015.
+There were no share capital transactions during the year ended February 28, 2017.

 Share Options

 The Company adopted a share option plan (the "Share Option Plan") under which it may grant options to employees, officers, directors, or consultants for up to 10% of the issued and outstanding common shares.
 In connection with the foregoing, the number of common shares reserved for issuance to any one optionee in a twelve-month period is limited to 5% of the issued shares of the Company.
 Under the plan, the exercise price of an option may not be less than the discounted market price.
 The options can be granted for a maximum term of 5 years and vest at the discretion of the board of directors.